turingschool/front-end-curriculum/lessons/module-1/jquery-jigsaw.md

 ### Introduction (5 minutes)

 What is a jigsaw lesson?
 What is the purpose?
-What can't you just talk at us like usual?...
+Why can't you just talk at us?

 * This lesson is a brief experience in what it will be like on the job when you are given a task that you have not had experience with in the past
 * Jigsaw-style lessons provide a cooperative learning experience in the safe environment of your peers and instructors